 The amount of each participant's matching contribution to the 401(k) plan is based on the applicable retirement system under which each participant is covered.
 For those who participate in FERS, CSRS, or CSRS Offset, the OCC provides an automatic contribution of 4.0 percent of adjusted base pay and an additional matching contribution of up to 1.0 percent.
-For those who participate in the OTS 401(k) plan, the OCC provides an automatic contribution of 4.0 percent of adjusted base pay and an additional matching contribution of 4.0 percent of adjusted base pay, an additional matching contribution of up to 3.0 percent to participants in the Financial Institutions Retirement Fund, and a 1.0 percent additional match to all other participants.
+For those who participate in the OTS 401(k) plan, the OCC provides an automatic contribution of 4.0 percent of adjusted base pay, an additional matching contribution of up to 3.0 percent to participants in the Financial Institutions Retirement Fund, and a 1.0 percent additional match to all other participants.